tliron/kplug/README.md

 semantics.
 Often these are meant to be developed by different teams of engineers, with different areas of expertise, and indeed from different organizations.
-Kplug allows both the controller to be extensible (hot swappable, live upgradeable) as well as the custom resource, by using a meta-model that attaches arbitrary "extension" custom resources to the base, agnostic one with additional properties and status to be processed by the plugins.
+Kplug allows both the controller to be extensible (hot swappable, live upgradeable) as well as the custom resource, by using a meta-model that attaches arbitrary "reference" custom resources to the base, agnostic one with additional properties and status to be processed by the plugins.
 A plugin can thus add both functionality and configuration properties.

 Walkthrough
 -----------